Google provides no API to measure extension activation. However, some extensions can open web pages when in use.

-Many extensions are represented by a code.
+Additionally, the extensions might be represented by a code.
 With GAT you can map this code to a meaningful name so that is how it appears in reports.

-You can also tag these pages as ‘Extensions’ for easy filtering and reporting.
+You can also tag these pages as ‘extensions – the name of extension’ for easy filtering and reporting.

-Once a tag is applied, you can filter for this app in the Browsing Explorer with the tag marked ‘Extension’ to see only extension use and the time extensions were used and a number of start events for extensions.
+Once a tag is applied, you can filter for this app in the Browsing Explorer with the tag marked ‘Chrome Capture’.